9ae/bellave/Sun and Moon/script.md

 Kai: Did he answer?

-Diane: No, so I went to there house.
+Diane: No, so I went to their house.

-# Diane knockin on their house door
+# Diane knocks on their house door

+*Diane rings the door bell and waits.
+Then she hears dishes being broken and Ken yelling.
+She steps back and kicks open the door.*

+*Camera goes through the open door to reveal Elanor and Ken having a physical fight.
+Elanor is bruised in the cheek, and Ken has a little blood on one of his eybrows.
+They notice Diane has come in*

+Ken: *turns around to Diane* You... this is all your fault.

+Diane: *steps back, but trips on something on the floor*

+Ken: *steps over her*

+Elanor: No!
+Leave her alone.

+Diane: *towards Elanor* Go!
+I can handle this.

+Diane: *knees him in the stomach and jumps up*

+Ken: *backs off*